-These are The perfect blend of chocolate and ginger all in a bite-sized energy ball and are a total bliss during the holiday season.
+This is The perfect blend of chocolate and ginger all in a bite-sized energy ball.
+It’s a total bliss during the holiday season.
 These No Bake Gingerbread Chocolate Truffles make the perfect dessert or healthy snacks.
 They are Paleo, Vegan, and Low Carb.

-Smooth, chewy, and gooey, these vegan gingerbread truffles taste heavenly.
+Smooth, chewy, and gooey, these vegan gingerbread chocolate truffles taste heavenly.

 The spicy taste and earthy flavor of the ginger make every dessert feel warm and homey.